fredjaya/phasco_genes/README.md

 Add documentation and usage CLI.

 Failed to extract eigenvector(s) from GRM with exonID_MHCI-3-partial.
-Setting errorStrat for pca_unpruned to ignore cause not amportant.
+Setting errorStrat for pca_unpruned to ignore cause not important.

+When exporting nextflow project - make sure to copy hardlinks. e.g. `rsync -L`

+Incorporate .R scripts in nextflow?

+Add script for visualising predictor variables? i.e. map with climate variables per sample, climate variable distributions, whole-genome PCA.

+Can't match 2/308 vcf names to koalas in MHC data.

+How to deal with missing SNPs in data?

+Add PCA with neutral SNPs